 On the occasion of his Yorkshire Sculpture Park (YSP) major solo exhibition Alfredo Jaar, the pioneering Chilean artist, has chosen the first in our new series ‘Masterpiece in a Nutshell’ encapsulating his thoughts on this public sculpture.
 Widely regarded as one of the world’s most politically engaging yet poetic artists, Jaar addresses humanitarian trauma and the politics of image-making, creating visually and emotionally stunning works that have an exceptional aesthetic.
 This important exhibition at YSP also includes the premiere of his new open-air installation, The Garden of Good and Evil which runs until 8 April 2018.

-Le Socle du Monde (The Base of the World) is, in my view, the masterpiece of the twentieth century.
+Alfredo Jaar: Le Socle du Monde (The Base of the World) by Piero Manzoni (1933-1963) is, in my view, the masterpiece of the twentieth century.
 It embodies, in the simplest yet most beautiful way, the extraordinary potential of art to transform things and to transform minds.

 By simply inscribing upside-down on a bronze plinth the words ‘The Base of the World, Homage To Galileo’, Manzoni turned it into a pedestal, and hence turned the entire earth into a sculpture.